 As we move further in 2025 and beyond, AI is changing how we build websites.
 Both Webflow and Squarespace are using AI to make it easier to create websites: Squarespace is focusing on making it easier for beginners, while Webflow is helping professionals.

-Webflow has started integrating AI-driven features to enhance website building efficiency.
+Webflow has started integrating AI-driven features to enhance website-building efficiency.
 These AI tools help with layout suggestions, code generation, and SEO optimizations, making it easier to streamline the design process.

 - AI-powered layout adjustments – generates design recommendations based on content;